This page was last updated on 21 July, 2021.

 – nationals and residents of Chile;

-– children of nationals and residents of Chile.
+– children and parents of nationals and residents of Chile.
 They must have proof of their relationship;

 – passengers with a diplomatic or official visa issued by the Ministry of Foreign Affairs of Chile;